-Residential treatment for alcohol use problems makes alcohol inaccessible when cravings and urges happen.
-An inpatient setting also gives the person a chance to relax in a safe and secure environment without having to deal with the stress that daily living can bring.
-Around-the-clock monitoring, medications, support, and therapies are available in an inpatient treatment center.
+Residential, or inpatient, treatment for alcohol use problems makes alcohol inaccessible when cravings and urges happen.
+A residental setting also gives the person a chance to relax in a safe and secure environment without having to deal with the stress that daily living can bring.
+Around-the-clock monitoring, medications, support and therapies are available in a residential treatment center.

-Other services typically provided by both inpatient and outpatient programs include:
+Other services typically provided by both residential and outpatient programs include:

 Find the Help You Need Now

 Silvermist is committed to providing confidential, high-quality therapy to affect real change.
-Our inpatient addiction treatment center gives you or a loved one the opportunity to heal from substance abuse in a private setting, and our aftercare program offers long-term support for long-lasting recovery.
-The inpatient and aftercare treatment programs at Silvermist incorporate evidence-based treatments to help young adults develop their abilities, recognize their individualism, and minimize their addictive traits and behaviors to lead sober, rewarding, and fulfilling lives.
+Our residential addiction treatment center gives you or a loved one the opportunity to heal from substance abuse in a private setting, and our aftercare program offers long-term support for long-lasting recovery.
+The residential and aftercare treatment programs at Silvermist incorporate evidence-based treatments to help young adults develop their abilities, recognize their individualism and minimize their addictive traits and behaviors to lead sober, rewarding and fulfilling lives.